The Name of This Band Is Talking Heads

 The Name of This Band Is Talking Heads is a double live album by the American new wave band Talking Heads, released in 1982 by Sire Records.
-The first LP features the original quartet in recordings from 1977 and 1979, and the second LP features the expanded ten-piece lineup that toured in 1980 and 1981.
-The album contains live versions of songs that appear on their first four studio albums: Talking Heads: 77, More Songs About Buildings and Food, Fear of Music, and Remain in Light.
+The first LP features the original quartet in concert and radio recordings in 1977 and 1979, and the second LP features the expanded ten-piece lineup that toured in 1980 and 1981.

+Though a decent commercial and critical success upon release, The Name of This Band was somewhat overshadowed by Talking Heads' subsequent live album and concert film Stop Making Sense.
+However, it went on to attract greater retrospective acclaim, with critics remarking on its importance in documenting the band's artistic growth.

 Reissues

 An expanded version of the record was released on CD in 2004 by Sire/Warner Bros./Rhino, marking the album's first ever CD release in the United States.
 It duplicated the pattern of the original album, with the first disc featuring the quartet alone and the second disc the ten-member band.
 Eight additional performances from 1978 and 1979 were added to the first disc, and seven additional tracks from the 1980–81 tour were added to the second disc, with the latter disc featuring a reconfigured running order reflecting the tour's set list from the larger band.
 However, the introduction to the song "Crosseyed and Painless" was edited out on this CD version.

 In 2013, Rhino reissued the vinyl version of the album (on the original Sire label), again without bonus tracks, but with the longer version of "Crosseyed and Painless".
 The original design of the packaging was also replicated, but the LPs were packaged in plastic sleeves.
 The album also utilized the original analog mastering for the LP from 1982.